PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 # Malachi
 Gruesome demon from hell, but not this hell.
 The hell that we reside in is a few layers deeper.

+# Dad
+He humbly requests that you wash his balls

-# Toy Freddy (TODO: make this the eighth listed thing in misc)
+# Toy Freddy
 He kinda, uhh, well, fat